It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 Some in the liberal cheering section now claim that this Medicare ruse isn't Obama's problem because it was first promised by Republicans and Bill Clinton in 1997.

-But then why did Democrats include the doc fix in all early versions of the bill to buy the support of the AMA only to dump this pricey item later when hiding it would make it easier to fake reduce the deficit?
+But then, why did Democrats include the dock fix in all early versions of the bill to buy the support of the AMA, only to dump this pricey item later when hiding it would make it easier to fake reduce the deficit?

-The president was miraculously struck dumb by Paul Ryan's critique and in his response drifted off in irrelevant tangent about Medicare advantage.
+The president was miraculously struck dumb by Paul Ryan's critique and in his response drifted off into irrelevant tangent about Medicare advantage.

-While a California Democrat, Xavier Bacera claimed you essentially said you can't trust the congregational budget office.
+While a California Democrat, Xavier Becerra, claimed you essentially said you can't trust the Congressional Budget Office.

-Yesterday, Obama again invoked this nonpartisan independent authority of CBO, which misses the reality that if you feed the agency phony premises, you're gonna get phony results at the other end.
+Yesterday, Obama again invoked this nonpartisan, independent authority of CBO, which misses the reality that if you feed the agency phony premises, you're going to get phony results at the other end.

 This is so preposterous that the president can't possibly believe it.